 In Johnson County we have a former client who enrolled in and completed the LPN program offered at the Tennessee Technology Center.
 ETSU Families First paid for the state certification exam, which she passed with flying colors.
 She is now employed full-time as an LPN in a local Nursing Home and due to her income she no longer receives state assistance.

-Throughout 31 counties of East Tennessee the staff of ETSU Families First strive to help, counsel, empower, educate and motivate poor parents to advance themselves and their children toward emotional and physical health, intellectual achievement, social stability and financial independence.
-Despite a troubled economy over the past five years, ETSU Families First has been able to assist thousands of Tennessee residents in accomplishing those goals.
+Throughout 24 counties of East Tennessee the staff of ETSU Families First strive to help, counsel, empower, educate and motivate poor parents to advance themselves and their children toward emotional and physical health, intellectual achievement, social stability and financial independence.
+ETSU has just started a new three year contract with DHS to continue administering Families First in Districts 1 and 2 (24 counties).